Steve-Calvert.co.uk

 At a seance, conducted in the house, it is revealed that the young boy's name is Joseph and he died in the house 70 years ago and wants Russell's help.

-Russell later sees, in a vision, the way that Joseph died.
+Russell later has a vision that reveals the way Joseph died.
 His death, like his short life, was tragic.
-With the help of his friend Claire Norman Russell tries to uncover the truth about Joseph's death, and upsets some wealthy and influential people in the process.
+With the help of his friend Claire Norman Russell tries to uncover the truth about Joseph's death and upsets some wealthy and influential people in the process.

 The Changeling is an incredibly good haunted house story and it terrified me the first time I saw it.
 That was many years ago, I have seen it several times since, and even now it never fails to raise a few goose bumps whenever I watch it.
-Special effects in the film are minimal when compared to today's standards, but that does not matter because the general creepiness of the film is more than enough to keep the viewer's attention, and one of the scariest things in the film, strange to say, is an old wheelchair that moves around on its own.
+Special effects in the movie are minimal when compared to today's standards, but that does not matter because the general creepiness of the film is more than enough to keep the viewer's attention, and one of the scariest things in the film, strange to say, is an old wheelchair that moves around on its own.
 I think one of the reasons that the wheelchair idea works so well is because it isn't overused.
-The chair moves slightly a couple of times in the film, and then, when Joseph gets in a tantrum, it throws itself down the stairs.
-The scene in which this happens is probably one the most terrifying ones in the entire movie, but is not, by any means the only one that sends a cold shiver down the spine.
+The chair moves slightly a couple of times in the film, and then, when Joseph has a tantrum, it is thrown down the stairs.
+The scene in which this happens is probably one the most terrifying ones in the entire movie, but is not, by any means, the only scene that sends a cold shiver down the spine.

 DVD ExtrasTrailer